Heinrich Holland: Education and career

 Holland moved to Harvard University in 1972.
 He later became the Harvard Harry C. Dudley Professor of Economic Geology.
-In 2006 he ‘retired’ from Harvard and became a visiting scholar in the Department of Earth and Environmental Science at the University of Pennsylvania, where he remained active in research and writing until his death.
-During his career he held visiting appointments at University of Oxford, Durham University, University of Hawaii, Heidelberg University, Penn State, Imperial College, London, and Hebrew University, Jerusalem.
+In 2006 he retired from Harvard and became a visiting scholar in the Department of Earth and Environmental Science at the University of Pennsylvania, where he remained active in research and writing until his death.
+During his career he held visiting appointments at University of Oxford, Durham University, University of Hawaiʻi, Heidelberg University, Penn State, Imperial College, London, and Hebrew University, Jerusalem.

 He was vice president of the Geochemical Society from 1969 to 1970 and president from 1970 to 1971.

 Awards

 Holland was a member of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.
 His awards included the V.M.
 Goldschmidt Award of the Geochemical Society(1994), the Penrose Gold Medal of the Society of Economic Geologists (1995), and the Leopold von Busch Medal of the Deutsche Geologische Gesellschaft (1998).